Search Menu

 On May 9, 2024, Governor Bill Lee signed into law SB 1867, the “Beyond Ordinary Learning Opportunities (BOLO) Act.”
 Named after Bolo, a Lagotto Romagnolo therapy dog, this law recognizes the value of a “calm, obedient canine that is trained to provide support, comfort, and companionship to people in educational, health, and therapeutic settings.”
 It requires the Tennessee Department of Education to establish a one-year pilot program to place a therapy dog in five public schools during the 2024-2025 school year.
 AKC thanks Representative Gino Bulso and Senator Joey Hensley for sponsoring this legislation.
 It was enacted as Public Chapter 954 and took effect immediately.
 Read more.

 SB 2478 helps protect the rights of animal owners by prohibiting a state or local department or agency from entering private property without probable cause to believe that a criminal offense has occurred or is occurring, the consent of the property owner, a warrant, or a recognized warrant exception, and requires a member of a society incorporated for the prevention of cruelty to animals to notify the appropriate local law enforcement agency of the member’s intent to make an arrest or interfere to prevent an act of cruelty and the circumstances justifying the action before doing so.
 AKC GR submitted letters of support for this legislation and thanked Senator Joey Hensley and Representative Clay Doggett for sponsoring the bills.
-SB 2478 was enacted on April 17, 2024, as Public Chapter 704 and takes effect July 1, 2024.
+SB 2478 was enacted on April 17, 2024, as Public Chapter 704 and took effect July 1, 2024.

 HB 2266 positively amends state laws governing rental housing to establish that “reliable documentation” regarding the need for a support animal does not include documentation provided through a website, the primary function of which is to provide a certificate, registration, license, or similar document for a service animal or support animal for a fee.
 AKC strongly condemns characterizing dogs as service animals when they are not, and in prior sessions discussed with legislative staff the wording of certain provisions to help ensure compliance with federal law.
-HB 2266 was enacted on April 22 as Public Chapter 754 and takes effect July 1, 2024.
+HB 2266 was enacted on April 22 as Public Chapter 754 and took effect July 1, 2024.
 Read more.

 HB 1635, in accordance with the Americans with Disabilities Act, prohibits emotional support animals that are not trained or being trained as service animals from being brought into indoor areas of food service establishments.
 Prior to supporting the bill, AKC GR reached out and confirmed with legislative staff that food providers that operate in conjunction with animal events would not be negatively affected.
 HB 1635 was enacted as Public Chapter 566 on March 15, 2024, and took effect immediately.